BW297/DFCD/README.md

 > cd data_preprocess

+Noting: We have include the raw dataset in our folder with name of the datasets, but you need to unzip the dataset first, please make sure that you unzip the  `data.zip` in every dataset folder

-Then, you can process different dataset using following command example:
+Then, you can process different dataset with different settings using following command example:

 ```shell
 python main_filter.py --dataset XES3G5M --seed 0 --stu_num 2000 --exer_num 2000 --know_num 200 --least_respone_num 50